 For more than 35 years, Lee Stalsworth has specialized in the photography of contemporary art.
 His motto is Not all photographers are created equal.
 For Lee, his craft is an art form.
 He’s a trained art handler and has a natural eye for lighting, which lets him explore every facet of mixed-media art.

 Lee is always concerned with the most minute of details.
-He specializes in large- and medium-format cameras, and is an expert in digital photography and editing.
+He specializes in large- and medium-format cameras and is an expert in digital photography and editing.
 He has long been a master of lighting.
-His eye for lighting and how it plays with each artwork is a central part of his identity as a photographer.
+His eye for lighting and its plays with each artwork is a central part of his identity as a photographer.

-“No matter how big of a ‘problem child’ an artwork presents, I simply look at it as a challenge to capture the artist’s intent, and their mastery of chosen medium,” Lee explains.
-“Determining type of lighting, the specialized techniques can be challenging and is totally dictated by each piece, to document the artwork while ensuring the safe handling during the photographic process is a major priority.”
+“No matter how big of a ‘problem child’ an artwork presents, I look at it as a challenge to capture the artist’s intent, and their mastery of the chosen medium,” Lee explains.
+“Determining the type of lighting, the specialized techniques can be challenging and is dictated by each piece, to document the artwork while ensuring safe handling during the photographic process is a major priority.”

 Lee is equally at home photographing Paintings, Sculpture, Mixed Media, Site Specific installations, Works on Paper, or the many eclectic styles and media associated with Modern and Contemporary art.

 An art aficionado himself, Lee is also a trained art handler.
 This experience means Lee is qualified to set up and dismantle artworks as necessary, although he prefers to remain behind the lens.
 But it illustrates Lee’s commitment to the craft, his ability to work around the most delicate pieces, and his love of the experience and opportunity to work with so many magnificent artworks shows in his photography.